Master in Advanced Interaction – MAIBack to the list

-The Master in Advanced Interaction (MAI) is a unique opportunity for Designers, Visual and Performing Artists, Choreographers, Dancers, Architects, Interaction Designers, VJs and DJs, Sound Artists, Scenographers, and profiles from related backgrounds to explore creative uses of technology for experimental and practical purposes.
+The Master in Advanced Interaction (MAI) is a unique opportunity for Designers, Visual and Performing Artists, Programmers, Computing Scientists, Choreographers, Dancers, Architects, Interaction Designers, VJs, DJs, Sound Artists, Scenographers and profiles from similar related backgrounds to explore the creative uses of technology for experimental and practical purposes.

-Our learning-by-doing research integrates methods used in design, programming and social sciences to produce projects prototypes and products that will define the outer limits of what is possible to do imaginatively with technology today.
-Wearables, artificial intelligence, human-machine interaction and augmented environments are some of the key topics which form the agenda of the Master of Advanced Interaction.
-Students who attend the Master in Advanced Interaction join an international group, including faculty members, researchers and lecturers investigating critical issues facing modern society with the aim of developing the skills necessary to implement practical solutions in diverse professional environments.
+Students who attend the Master in Advanced Interaction will join an international group, including the faculty members, researchers and lecturers investigating critical issues facing modern society with the aim of developing the skills necessary to implement practical solutions in diverse professional environments.

-The Master in Advanced Interaction (MAI) is a 9 months program accredited by the Universidad Politècnica de Catalunya (UPC) with 75 ECTS.
-The MAI program is directed by Klaus Obermaier and Luis Fraguada.
+The Master in Advanced Interaction (MAI) is a 9-month programme accredited by the Universidad Politècnica de Catalunya (UPC) with 75 ECTS.
+The MAI programme is directed by Klaus Obermaier and Luis Fraguada.

 CONTEXT AND AGENDA

-Today we communicate and interact with smart devices, physical and virtual environments, the Internet of Things.
+Today we communicate and interact with smart devices, physical and virtual environments and the Internet of Things.
 User-generated content mixes with professional contributions.
-In our Age of Participation, mostly driven by social media and gaming but also by interactive arts and performances, passive recipients turn into active participants, becoming creative players.
+In our age of participation, mostly driven by social media and gaming but also by interactive arts and performances, passive recipients turn into active participants, becoming creative players.
 Interactive environments go beyond the passive reception by creating an immersive, communicative and social experience.

-The Master in Advanced Interaction questions the limits of this contemporary technological phenomena and prepares candidates to be the key actors capable of making connections between disciplines where none were possible or even considered before.
+The Master in Advanced Interaction questions the limits of the contemporary technological phenomena and prepares candidates to become key actors capable of making connections between disciplines in ways never considered before.